A goal without a plan is just a wish.

 - Antoine de Saint-Exupéry

-Now that you have a defined future state and understand the gaps, it’s time to create a plan to achieve the future state.
-In Lean there is a form of strategic planning called hoshin kanri, hoshin planning, or policy deployment.
-Hoshin means “set direction” and kanri “together.”
-You are setting a direction together with your team and organization, which is a bit different than a traditional strategic planning process.
+Now that you have defined your future state and understand what gaps you need to bridge to get there, it’s time to create a plan for action.
+In Lean, there is a form of strategic planning called hoshin kanri, also known as hoshin planning, or policy deployment.
+Hoshin means “set direction” and kanri means “together.”
+With hoshin planning, you set a direction together with your team and organization, which is a bit different than a traditional strategic planning process.

-Many leaders forget two critical components when doing planning: Who and How.
-Or perhaps they assign the Who and punt the How to them.
-It is critical to assign key responsibility for each breakthrough objective and annual objective, and also determine how they will be accomplished.
-Are there sufficient resources to accomplish all of the goals?
-What other activities may need to be reduced in priority?
-This is a big reason for this next step.
+Many leaders forget two critical components when planning: who will implement the objectives and how they will be implemented.
+Sometimes, a leader will assign the who and let that person decide how it will be done.
+It is critical to assign specific people to be responsible for each breakthrough and annual objectives and also to determine how the objectives will be accomplished.
+It is important to know in advance if there will be sufficient resources to accomplish all of the goals or if other activities may need to be reduced in priority.

 The last step is to validate the hoshin plan with all stakeholders by performing what is known as catchball.
-The plan is circulated, and stakeholders confirm that the plan is realistic, supports the Principles and Why?, and offer suggestions for improvement if necessary.
+Catchball is a process where the plan is circulated among the people who will be responsible for its implementation, prior to undertaking it.
+Stakeholders confirm that the plan is realistic and supports the principles and why? of the company, then offer suggestions for improvement if necessary.
 The output of catchball is a plan that everyone agrees on and has ownership in.